-The Pros and Cons of Giant Dogs
+The Pros and Cons of Giant Dog Breeds

-On the positive side, giant dogs are typically very gentle, affectionate and loyal.
-Many giant dogs will not have extremely high energy levels and will not need tons of exercise.
+Like any type of dog, giant dog breeds have their pros and cons.
+On the positive side, giant dogs are typically gentle, affectionate, and loyal.
+Also, many don't have extremely high energy levels and thus won't need tons of exercise.
 In addition, many giant dog breeds are fairly easy to train.

 Potential negatives include an increased cost of food, supplies, and veterinary care.
-Some giant dogs also have large jowls, making them drool quite a lot (their owners usually carry a rag around to clean up all the drool).
+Some giant dogs also have large jowls, making them drool quite a lot.
+(Their owners usually carry a rag around to clean up all the drool.)
 In addition, many large dogs are more prone to orthopedic problems and such health issues as bloat.

 Caring for Your Giant Dog